 COVID-19 has changed the way we live and how we do business.
 Medical practices have adapted to the new requirements to maintain social distancing in order prevent further outbreaks.
-As a result, the majority of Dr Gilbert's consultations will be via Telehealth (video) or phone, however, face to face appointments remain available.
+At present, Dr Gilbert is offering consultations in person, as well as via Telehealth (video) and phone.
 Dr Gilbert will continue to offer virtual appointments through to the end of March, although we expect some form of virtual appointment will be allowed to remain ongoing which will attract a Medicare rebate.
 Traditional Telehealth appointments for those in remote regions will continue, unchanged.

 We understand that this is a stressful and uncertain time.
 We remain open for business and will do our best to keep you safe and healthy.
 If you feel there is another way we can accomodate your needs, please feel free to ask.